jon-harper/E34M1/docs/assembly/hotend.md

     This is not necessary for E34M1 native hotend mounts.

 !!! tip "Tip: Fan Direction"
+    The 40mm fan should blow *towards* the hotend.
 A fan's airflow direction is usually the side with the manufacturer's sticker on it.

 1. Align the hotend's mounting holes with the Hotend module.
-Hotends with asymmetric heater blocks like the Dragon should have the larger side facing *forward*.
+Hotends with asymmetric heater blocks like the Dragon should have the longer/larger side facing *forward*.
 2. Secure the hotend with four (4) M2.5 screws.
 3. Install the hotend's heater cartridge and thermistor.
 4. Place the 40mm fan on the hotend mount with the airflow directed *towards* the hotend.
 Rotate the fan so that the wiring trails to the top right edge.